How Do You Flare a Brake Line Easily

 When you're working on a flared brake line, you're working with metal lines that are stretched to the max to make for an easier joint connection.
 The intention behind flared lines is to ensure that there are no gaps or cracks between the fitting.

 When you form lines correctly, you eliminate the risk of leaks.
 This is an integral part of this flaring.
 If your brake lines begin to leak, you can lose pressure, thus losing your ability to stop your vehicle safely and in a timely manner.

 You can choose a kit or piece together your own depending on your needs.
 You may have an unconventional setup that needs atypical tools and materials to pull off the perfect flaring session.
 Remember, the right tools will afford you proper installation.

-The connection between tubing and fittings is crucial.
-While single flared lines might be suitable for low-pressure motors, double flaring your lines is necessary for any vehicle.
+The connection between tubing and brake line fittings is crucial.
+While single-flared lines might be suitable for low-pressure motors, double flaring your lines is necessary for any vehicle.
 Like most parts of our vehicles, certain metal strengths are preferred over others.

 There are a few metals that brake lines are typically made out of.
 And depending on your vehicle's needs and dimensions, you can decide which ones suit you best.
 Part of that process is having the right materials to get the job done.

 Depending on your budget, car clearance, and year built, certain metals may be preferred over others.
 The idea is to make your brake lines as cohesive as possible to keep yourself safe on the roads.

 With the right flaring kit, you can make anything happen with any material.
 Being outfitted with the proper adapters and accessories means you can take on any bump along the way.

 No, unfortunately, not that type of metal breakdown.

 Of all the metals available for brake lines, copper-nickel may be the most malleable option.
 It is the softer of the metals used to build brake lines.
 While it carries the same level of strength as other metals, the ease of manipulation during flaring makes them a popular choice for many aspiring car savants.